Scott3142/python-programming/site/codelabs/part-1.md

 - Logical operators are not used for changing the boolean value from true to false, or false to true.

-In the next example we combine two individual conditions using `and`, i.e., the and-operator.
+In the next example we combine two individual conditions using `and`.
 The code is used to check if the number in the variable is greater than or equal to 5 and less than or equal to 10.
 In other words, whether it's within the range of 5-10:

 ```python
 print("Is the number within the range 5-10: ")